-While a massive advocate of cross training, I’m not always great at practising what I preach.
-I tend to go through phases.
-Outdoor strength training, cycling, hiking, aerobic classes… I’ve done them all to compliment my running at one stage or another but I don’t tend to stick at any of them for longer than a marathon training cycle.
+While a massive advocate of cross-training, I’m not always great at practicing what I preach.
+I tend to go through phases of different activities.
+Outdoor strength training, cycling, hiking, aerobic classes, netball… I’ve done them all to compliment my running at one stage or another but I don’t tend to stick at any of them for longer than a marathon training cycle.
 My latest cross training however was completely unintentional.
-You see I found myself more and more intrigued by Stand Up Paddle Boarding after trying a friends board on the coast last summer.
-I came home, ordered my own paddle board and off I went.
+I found myself completely intrigued by Stand Up Paddle Boarding after trying a friend’s board on the coast last summer.
+I came home, ordered my own paddle board, and off I went.
 I didn’t get much in before the weather turned and I lost my confidence but this year has been a different story and I’m a little bit hooked.
-It’s only been recently that it dawned on me what great cross training it is and so I wanted to explored the benefits of paddle boarding for runners.
+It’s only been recently that it dawned on me what great cross-training it is and so I wanted to explore the benefits of paddle boarding for runners.
 Turns out it is actually a great form of strength training!

 Benefits of SUP for Runners